QCaudron/pydra/notebooks/README.md

 * [Example 1](one_input_to_one_output_example.ipynb): This notebook contains two examples of fitting a one-input one-ouput model where the input controls the mean and formation of different mixtures.
+* [Example 2](one_input_to_two_output_example.ipynb): This notebook contains one example of fitting a one-input to two-output model where the input controls the mean and formation of different mixtures.
+This shows off the power of the functional api for keras.